ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/guides/playground/index.md

 ## Creating a playground

-To create a playground, you need to create a `ng-doc.dependencies.ts` file and `NgModule` in your page folder, you can read more about how to do this in the `*EntitiesPage` article.

-## Configuration

-In the `ng-doc.dependencies.ts` file, add the `playgrounds` field, which must match the `NgDocPlaygroundConfig` interface.
+In the `ng-doc.page.ts` file, add the `playgrounds` field, which must match the `NgDocPlaygroundConfig` interface.
 A playground config is a regular object whose key is the name of the playground (which you should use to display it on the page) and whose value is the config itself, for example: